holderlb/deep-histology/Evaluation/README.md

   usually necessary.
 This value can be any power of 2 greater than zero.
 The default value is 4, meaning that the output heatmap image will be 0.25 times the resolution of the original input tif image.
-* `--generetate_heatmap` Optional.
-Boolean variable that determines whether a heatmap image will be created and saved for each input image.
+* `--qupath_predictions` Optional.
+Boolean variable that determines whether qupath predictions will be created or not.
+   Super-pixel predictions are created by merging contiguous tiles onto pathology instances.
 (Resource intensive).
 * `--output_dir` Optional.
 File path to specify where all program outputs will go to

 ## Run program